Research directions

 - The PhD in Denmark is fixed-term (3 years).
 It is possible to take breaks to go on internships.

-- The Danish visa process for non-EU citizens usually takes about 3 months (after you receive and accept the offer).
+- Non-EU candidates will need to receive a visa before the start of the studies, which usually takes about 3 months (after you receive and accept the offer).

 - You don’t have to learn Danish, either for professional or everyday life.